Life is a game, the game of real life.

 So I was educated in bad schools by bad teachers.

-I had no personal mentors or older men showing me how things are done in this world.
+I had no personal mentors or older men showing me how things are done in this modern world.

 I'm not pointing fingers or saying my parents were bad.